righettod/toolbox-codescan/README.md

 > [!IMPORTANT]
 > This [custom configuration file](https://github.com/righettod/toolbox-pentest-web/blob/master/templates/gitleaks-custom-config.toml) is used to define detection expressions.

 Script to scan the current folder using [GITLEAKS](https://github.com/gitleaks/gitleaks) to find secrets into source files and git files.
+Git files scanning is only performed if a folder `.git` is present.

+🐜 Findings will be stored in files `leaks-gitfiles.json` and `leaks-sourcefiles.json`.

 💻 Usage & Example: